-The onset of the coronavirus brought concerns about the risks posed by traditional payment methods, especially those that required contact.
-As a result, people started looking for contactless, seamless, and secure payment options.
+The onset of the coronavirus of previous years brought concerns about the risks posed by traditional payment methods, especially those that required contact.
+As a result, people started looking for contactless, seamless, and secure payment options, like QR code payments.

 This could explain why, according to Statista, 18.8% of those surveyed strongly agreed and 27.95% agreed that QR payment usage had increased.

 We provide companies with senior tech talent and product development expertise to build world-class software.
 Let's talk about how we can help you.Contact us

 The use of QR codes for payment may still be in its onset stages in some countries now, but there are several reasons why more merchants will adopt QR more in the near future.

 In this article, you will learn about what QR codes are, how they work, some use cases, and benefits for both the consumers and the merchants.